kaltura/developer-platform-docs/documentation/player-portal/web/embed-types-web.md

 ## Auto Embed

 Auto embed is the recommended embed code for the Kaltura Player.
-It uses precise code and is good for getting a player or widget onto the page quickly and easily without any runtime customizations.<br>
+It uses precise code and is good for getting a player or widget onto the page quickly and easily without any runtime customizations.

 Auto embed is optimized for packing a lots of resources into the initial request, allowing the player to be rendered quickly.

-<br>Here's how to use the auto embed code:
+Here's how to use the auto embed code:

 ```html
 <div id="{TARGET_ID}" style="width: 640px;height: 360px"></div>